francotel/eks-tutorials-demo/README.md

 - Your AWS Profile have proper permission configured.
 - All the tools required were setup properly
-- All the resources are under `us-east-1`
+- All the resources are under `us-east-2` # ohio
 - The cluster name would be `eks-demo`

 ## Guideline of the tutorial

 - Goal 1: Create EKS Cluster with `eksctl`
+- Goal 2: Add user sso to admin eks cluster
-- Goal 2: Deploy nginx with Application Load Balancer (ALB)
+- Goal 3: Deploy nginx with Application Load Balancer (ALB)
-- Goal 3: Find out why Application Load Balancer (ALB) not working?
+- Goal 4: Find out why Application Load Balancer (ALB) not working?
-- Goal 4: Find out why Horizontal Pod Autoscaling (HPA) not working?
+- Goal 5: Find out why Horizontal Pod Autoscaling (HPA) not working?
-- Goal 5: HPA is working.
+- Goal 6: HPA is working.
 Now I want to set Nginx replicas with `kubectl scale ...` but failed.
 Why?
-- Goal 6: Remove HPA and try to scale to `20` manually
+- Goal 7: Remove HPA and try to scale to `20` manually
-- Goal 7: Try to turn ALB entry from HTTP to HTTPS
+- Goal 8: Try to turn ALB entry from HTTP to HTTPS
-- Goal 8: How to switch to Network Load Balancer (NLB)?
+- Goal 9: How to switch to Network Load Balancer (NLB)?
-- Goal 9: Cleanup
+- Goal 10: Cleanup

 ### Goal 1: Create EKS Cluster with `eksctl`